-The Contingent Income Callable Securities due October 1, 2024 Based on the Worst Performing of the Russell 2000[®] Index, the S&P 500[®] Index and the Nasdaq-100 Index[®], which we refer to as the securities, provide an opportunity for investors to earn a contingent quarterly payment at an annual rate of 17.20% of the stated principal amount but only if the closing level of each underlying index on every scheduled trading day during the relevant quarterly observation period is greater than or equal to 75% of its initial index level, which we refer to as the coupon barrier level.
+The Contingent Income Callable Securities due October 3, 2024 Based on the Worst Performing of the Russell 2000® Index, the S&P 500® Index and the EURO STOXX 50® Index, which we refer to as the securities, provide an opportunity for investors to earn a contingent quarterly payment at an annual rate of at least 13.85% of the stated principal amount but only if the closing level of each underlying index on every scheduled trading day during the relevant quarterly observation period is greater than or equal to 75% of its initial index level, which we refer to as the coupon barrier level.
+The actual contingent quarterly payment will be determined on the pricing date.
 The contingent quarterly payment will be payable quarterly on the contingent payment date or the maturity date, as applicable.
 It is possible that the closing level of one or more underlying indices could remain below their respective coupon barrier levels for extended periods of time or even throughout the term of the securities so that you may receive few or no contingent quarterly payments.

 The securities may be redeemed at our discretion on any early redemption notice date, for the principal amount plus the contingent quarterly payment, if any, for the related quarterly observation period.
 An early redemption will be at our discretion and will not automatically occur based on the performance of any underlying index.
-If the securities have not been previously redeemed and the final index level of each underlying index is greater than or equal to 75% of its initial index level, which we refer to as the principal barrier level, the payment at maturity will be the stated principal amount and, if applicable, the final contingent quarterly payment.
-However, if the securities have not been previously redeemed and the final index level of any underlying index is less than its principal barrier level, you will be exposed to the decline in the closing level of the worst performing underlying index, as compared to its initial index level, on a 1 to 1 basis and will receive a payment at maturity that is less than 75% of the stated principal amount of the securities and could be zero.
-Investors in the securities must be willing to accept the risk of losing their entire principal and also the risk of not receiving any contingent quarterly payments.
+If the securities have not been previously redeemed and the final index level of each underlying index is greater than or equal to 75% of its initial index level, which we refer to as the downside threshold level, the payment at maturity will be the stated principal amount and, if applicable, the final contingent quarterly payment.
+However, if the securities have not been previously redeemed and the final index is less than its downside threshold level, you will be exposed to the decline in the closing level of the worst performing underlying index, as compared to its initial index level, on a 1 to 1 basis and will receive a payment at maturity that is less than 75% of the stated principal and also the risk of not receiving any contingent quarterly payments.
 In addition, investors will not participate in any appreciation of any of the underlying indices.

-Based on the Worst Performing of the Russell 2000® Index, the S&P 500® Index and the Nasdaq-100 Index® Principal at Risk Securities
+Based on the Worst Performing of the Russell 2000® Index, the S&P 500® Index and the EURO STOXX 50® Index Principal at Risk Securities